 Where your DBA employer and/or DBA insurance company has been given notice or has knowledge of your injury and fails to file a LS-202 (Employer's First Report of Injury), the statute of limitations does not begin to run until such report has been filed.

 This does not require that your DBA employer and/or DBA insurance company have definite knowledge that your injury is covered by the Act.

 However, your DBA employer and/or DBA insurance company must have notice or knowledge of the injury and its work-relatedness; your DBA employer and/or DBA insurance company may overcome the presumption of timeliness by providing substantial evidence that it never gained knowledge or received notice of your injury.

-What does all this mean in real world terms?
+What does all this mean in the real world?

-If you your supervisor knows you were injured and the DBA insurance company doesn’t file a LS-202 (Employer's First Report of Injury) your statute of limitations will never run.
-Meaning, you can file your claim ten - twenty years after our injury and still get Defense Base Act benefits.
+If your supervisor knows you were injured and the DBA insurance company doesn’t file a LS-202 (Employer's First Report of Injury) your statute of limitations will never run out.
+This means you can file your claim ten - twenty years after our injury and still get Defense Base Act benefits.

 So, even if you never filed a claim and you suffered a traumatic injury (as opposed to a cumulative trauma or occupational disease); you can probably file a claim for benefits long after the one year statute of limitations has run.
 I am not suggesting you should wait to file your DBA claims - just that if you have waited, don’t give up.
 You may still be entitled to a lot of money.
 Seriously.

 Disclaimer: Please understand these discussions and/or examples are not legal advice.
 All legal situations are different.
 This testimonial, endorsement and/or discussion does not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter, your particular case/ situation and/or this particular case/ situation.